pramsey/pramsey.github.io/_posts/2014-05-29-government-broadcast-media-vs-bctf.md

 comments: True
 ---

-<p>British Columbia is currently in the midst of its every-five-years labour relations tilt-up between provincial government and the teachers union, the [BCTF](https://www.bctf.ca).
+British Columbia is currently in the midst of its every-five-years labour relations tilt-up between provincial government and the teachers union, the [BCTF](https://www.bctf.ca).

 Leaving aside the merits of any particular side's arguments, I've been struck recently between the quite different messages I'm receiving about the dispute via different communications paths.